top of page

 Worcester Cathedral is one of Worcester's standout dog-friendly landmarks, giving you a proper slice of history without needing to leave the dog outside.
 Sitting above the River Severn right in the city centre, it mixes huge architecture, peaceful grounds, and that slightly awe-struck "everyone whisper and sniff respectfully" energy.

 There is plenty to admire inside, from medieval details to royal tombs and stained glass, so it works well as a slower-paced stop between city wandering and lunch.
-A very good option when you want something memorable, central, and genuinely welcoming to dogs inside.
+Dogs are welcome in the main cathedral space but not on tours, in the shop, or in the Crypt, and they need to stay on the lead and under control throughout.

 Good to know: